INTRODUCTION

 - Fatty Fish: Salmon, mackerel and sardines provide high levels of DHA and EPA.

-- Walnuts And Hemp Seeds: Offer brain-boosting healthy fats that promote overall health and wellbeing.
+- Walnuts and Hemp Seeds: Offer brain-boosting healthy fats that promote overall health and wellbeing.

 OMEGA-3S AND EYE HEALTH IN LATER YEARS